 You can request to transfer your CEng, IEng, EngTech or CITP professional registration from another UK engineering institution to the IET.
 You will need to ensure that your Engineering Council or BCS, the Chartered Institute for IT, subscription payments are up to date.
 In order to transfer your professional registration, you must be a member of the IET.
 For more information about applying for membership, please visit the about IET membership page.

 You will need to submit a CV which has been signed by a supporter.
 A transfer fee is payable upon submission of your CV.
 Your CV will be peer assessed by registered engineers who are IET members.
 These members are not IET staff, but volunteers who have been trained for this purpose.
 Please familiarise yourself with how we use your data.

 Please note that you may be required to attend an interview or to provide additional information to support your CV.

 Currently there are no requirements for re-assessment once registration has been granted, and you will remain on the Engineering Council register whilst you remain a member of a licensed body.
-Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [new window] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.
+Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [PDF, 80.15 kB] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.

 CITP registrants, awarded after 2009 are required to apply for revalidation of their Certificate of Current Competence (CoCC) by the fifth anniversary of their admission to the Register of Chartered IT Professionals, and once every five years thereafter.